justinamiller/DotNet-Coding-Guidelines/README.md

     }
 }
 ```
-This is so that our code are consistent with the Microsoft .NET Framework.
+This is so that our code is consistent with the Microsoft .NET Framework.

 ### Tip #23
 👍 Do use Camel Casing for method arguments and local variables: